[UPDATED IN SEPTEMBER 2024]

 This Kuala Lumpur 3 days itinerary starts in Chinatown, one of the liveliest areas of the city.
 Kwai Chai Hong is actually an area where you can admire some of the best street art in Kuala Lumpur.

-It’s one of Kuala Lumpur’s most Instagrammable spots.
+Once one of the best hidden gems of Kuala Lumpur, it’s now one of Kuala Lumpur’s most Instagrammable spots.
 So, if you want to have the place to yourselves, I suggest visiting relatively early.

 » Central Market and Petaling Street Market